Table of Contents

 Repolarization abnormalities manifest themselves in T wave configuration changes.
 Possible pathological causes for repolarization abnormalities, include:

 - Tent-shaped T waves as signs of hypercalcemia;

 - Negative T waves: The causes for negative T waves vary, including: acute myocardial infarction, pulmonary embolism.
 Therefore, these findings should always be analyzed in conjunction with the rest of the ECG, as well as the patient’s other clinical signs.

 Keep in mind: Inverted T waves are not considered pathological per se.
 They are obligatory in lead aVR and can also be found in leads III, V1 and V2, without being a sign of disease.

 Step 7: The R/S Ratio

 In order to be able to get a good first impression of an ECG, these seven steps are sufficient.
-The following will provide you with a short list of all the steps:

 - Heart frequency

 - R/S ratio